hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 | Date        | scalar.Date                 | ISO 8601 date                                                                         | string              |
 | TimestampTZ | time.Time                   | ISO 8601 timestamp-with-timezone                                                      | string              |
 | Enum        |                             | Enumeration values                                                                    | string              |

-> json.Unmarshaler can't automatically decode string to `int64` value.
-If you want to parse int64 from string, use `scalar.BigInt` instead

 Alias scalar types will be inferred to the origin type in the schema.